colurw/data_augmentation/README.md

 # data_augmentation
-For augmenting dataset: Tile, mirror and rotate .JPG and Pascal VOC .XML files.
+For augmenting dataset: tile, mirror and rotate .JPG and Pascal VOC .XML files by batch